Mouseway/Mouseway/README.md

 # About me
  - I'm studying for a master's degree at the Faculty of information technology CTU in Prague, specializing in Software Engineering.
- - My favorite programming language is Kotlin, but I often code in C++ and Python.
+ - My favorite programming language is Kotlin, but I often code in C++, javascript and Python.
  - I have also worked at school with C#, C, bash, Java & Spring Boot, Scala, JavaScript, TypeScript & React, lisp, prolog, and SQL.
  - In my free time, I like to read (mostly fantasy), play video games, and cook.